BrandonDenham/ipstack/README.md

 The results will be the parsed json of the corresponding endpoints documented https://ipstack.com/documentation.

 ### Options Object
 The options object has 4 optional parameters also documented at ipStack.
-The output parameter is always undefined
+The output parameter is always json and cannot be overwritten.
 ```

 {